 Open research questions cannot always be answered, but if a definite answer is possible, you must provide a conclusion.
-The conclusion should answer your research question(s).
+The conclusion should answer the research question(s).
 Remember that a negative conclusion is also valid.

-A summary should repeat the most important issues raised in your thesis, especially the discussion, although preferably stated in a (slightly) different way.
+A summary should repeat the most important issues raised in the thesis, especially the discussion, although preferably stated in a (slightly) different way.
 For example, you could frame the issues within a wider context.

 Tips for putting the thesis in perspective

-- Show how others have placed the subject area in a different context
+- Show how others have placed the subject area in a different context.

-- If others have drawn different conclusions from yours, this could provide ideas of new ways to view the research question
+- If others have drawn different conclusions from yours, this could provide ideas of new ways to view the research question.

-- Describe any unanswered aspects of your project, and suggest potential follow-up and new projects
+- Describe any unanswered aspects of your project, and suggest potential follow-up and new projects.

-A thesis that “bites its own tail”
+A thesis that bites its own tail

 There should be a strong connection between your conclusion and your introduction.
 All the themes and issues that you raised in your introduction must be referred to again in one way or another.
-If you find out at this stage that your thesis has not tackled an issue that you raised in the introduction, you should go back to the introduction and delete the reference to that issue.
+If you find at this stage that your thesis has not tackled an issue that you raised in the introduction, go back to the introduction and delete the reference to that issue.
 An elegant way to structure the text is to use the same textual figure or case in the beginning as well as in the end.
 When the figure returns in the final section, it will have taken on a new and richer meaning through the insights you have encountered, created in the process of writing.